Why should we test our surface areas after CIP?

 Can you prove accuracy of the test?

-The Bactiscan equipment comprises of real time scanner and test piece to replicate biofilms and bacteria on stainless steel surfaces, proving accuracy.
+The Bactiscan equipment comprises of real time scanner and test piece to replicate biofilms and bacteria on surfaces, proving accuracy.
+This process has been validated by Campden BRI

 How safe is the equipment that you will use for the tests?